mrrodarte/ElevatorApp/README.md

     - LogFilePath: Specify the path where your elevator system will log operational data and any potential issues.
 Ensure the file adheres to the JSON syntax or retain the default settings.
     - ApiUrlHost:  This defines the API host that will listen to requests.
 The default can be kept, or if you have a preferred port, you can specify it.
 (Note: This demo uses only HTTP and not a secure protocol, intentionally keeping the application simple.)
 - Launch:
-  After finalizing your settings, initiate ElevatorConsole.exe.
-This is the entry point for our elevator application.
+  After finalizing your settings, initiate **ElevatorConsole.exe**.
+This is the entry point for the elevator application.
 Ensure you launch this and not elevatorAPI.exe.
 The ElevatorConsole will handle the startup of necessary modules for the elevator's operation.

 # Operation
   - The application welcomes you and asks to enter your weight (for simplicity a constant weight will be assumed for all passengers)